ekamkhaira98/Data-Analysis-Visualization/README.md

 * Probability of occurrence of Tsunami in Miyako in first quarter of the year is very likely.
 * Yaizu region in Japan has suffered the most casualities in totality till date.

+Conclusion-
+I aim at developing a alert system where we can notify specific areas based upon the danger zones which they lie in.
+This would be really helpful for the government bodies as well as the citizens to be aware of.
+It also reduces the risk of loss of capital and the damage caused by this natural disasters.